cycle/docs/annotated/relations.md

 Option      | Value  | Comment
 ---         | ---    | ----
-cascade     | bool   | Automatically save related data with parent entity, defaults to `true` nullable    | bool   | Defines if the relation can be nullable, defaults to `false` innerKey    | string | Inner key name in source entity, default to the primary key outerKey    | string | Outer key name in target entity, default to `{relation}_{innerKey}` morphKey | string | Contains target entity role name, defaults to `{relation}_role` morphKeyLength | int | The lengths of the morphKey, defaults to 32 where       | array | Where conditions applied to the related entity indexCreate | bool   | Create index on [thoughInnerKey, thoughOuterKey], defaults to `true`
+cascade     | bool   | Automatically save related data with parent entity.
+Defaults to `true` nullable    | bool   | Defines if the relation can be nullable.
+Defaults to `false` innerKey    | string | Inner key name in source entity.
+Defaults to the primary key outerKey    | string | Outer key name in target entity.
+Defaults to `{relation}_{innerKey}` morphKey | string | Contains target entity role name.
+Defaults to `{relation}_role` morphKeyLength | int | The lengths of the morphKey.
+Defaults to 32 where       | array | Where conditions applied to the related entity indexCreate | bool   | Create index on [thoughInnerKey, thoughOuterKey].
+Defaults to `true`

-Please note, given relations would not be able to automatically create FK keys since ORM is unable to decide which key must be used.
+Please note, given relations would not be able to automatically create FK keys since the ORM is unable to decide which key must be used.
 Also, eager loading abilities are limited for such relations (join is only possible for `morphedHas*` relations).

 ## Inversing Relations
-In some cases, you might want to create an inversed relation automatically.
+In some cases you might want to create an inversed relation automatically.
 Please note, you still have to create a property in order to store the related data (and initialize it in case of `many` relations).

-To inverse relation, you must use the option `inverse` with specified inversed relation name and type.
+To inverse a relation, you must use the option `inverse` with specified inversed relation name and type.

 ```php
 /** @Entity */